 - To ensure the air circulates well, cook with low-sided pans.

-- If you’re cooking something “fragile,” such as a soufflé, don’t use the convection setting, as the air may blow the mixture around and distort the end result.
+- Avoid using a convection oven for baking anything fragile, such as a soufflé, as the air may blow the mixture around and distort the result.